tdewolff/minify/README.md

 ## CSS

 Minification typically shaves off about 10%-15%.
+This CSS minifier will _not_ do structural changes to your stylesheets.
+Although this could result in smaller files, the complexity is quite high and the risk of breaking website is high too.

 The CSS minifier will only use safe minifications: